thiagothomas/marl/docs/starcraft_workflow.md

 python train_starcraft.py --map-id Aftershock --episodes 5000 --scenario-count 10
 ```

+Use `--entropy-coef` (default `1e-3`) to adjust the initial PPO entropy bonus; the trainer now
+linearly anneals it toward zero so policies sharpen automatically.
+Rollout length is chosen from the
+scenario horizon (128–4096) so each PPO update captures several full episodes.
+Progress shaping
+defaults to `0.2`, making backtracking near goals carry a steeper penalty.
+Agents observe a 3×3
+occupancy window and have 8-directional movement enabled by default.

 Checkpoints are stored under `models/starcraft/<map_id>/episodes_<episodes>/`.
 Each scenario directory contains `model.pt` (the PPO weights) and `config.json`
 with the start/goal metadata plus the derived runtime parameters (max steps,